What Does a Digital Marketer Do? Key Roles & Responsibilities

 Types of Digital Marketers and Specializations

-The term "digital marketer" is often used as a catch-all, but in practice the field has several distinct specializations:
+The term “digital marketer” is often used as a catch-all term.
+In practice, the field has several distinct specializations:

 SEO Specialist